coyotesong/microservice-rss-reader-jooq-graalvm/README.md

 - **core** - data model and MVC interfaces
 - **rss-client** - all RSS-specific code.
 - **persistence** - all database-specific code.
 Current implementation is jOOQ but with plans to provide alternative implementations.
-- **integrations** - integration with Spring and Gradle
+- **integrations** - integration with Spring and Quarkus
 - **applications** - all applications

-The RSS-client and persistence modules are integrated into the Spring or Gradle frameworks via the [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) mechanism.
+The RSS-client and persistence modules are integrated into the Spring or Quarkus frameworks via the [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) mechanism.
 The **core** module includes both `RssServiceFactory` and `RssRepositoryFactoryFactory` SPI definitions and the implementations specify them via a file under `/META-INF/services`.